 MP for Herne Bay and Sandwich

 Sir Roger Gale is a long-serving Conservative MP for Herne Bay and Sandwich, first elected in 1983.
-He currently sits on the Panel of Chairs (since 2024-07-30) and has a long background in parliamentary committees, including the Ecclesiastical Committee and the Council of Europe assembly.
-His parliamentary career spans four decades with ongoing involvement in procedural and committee work.
+He currently sits on the Panel of Chairs and has held a range of parliamentary roles, including Deputy Speaker and membership of the Ecclesiastical Committee, reflecting a career focused on parliamentary procedure and governance.

-Declares five financial interests: overseas visits (two entries), family members employed (one entry), land and property (one entry) and miscellaneous interests (one entry).
+Five declared financial interests: overseas visits (two entries), a family member employed (one entry), land and property (one entry), and miscellaneous (one entry).

 Generated 21 February 2026